What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 The hall is crowded.

-And so forth for all other consonants: sedia, coperta, porta.
+And so on for all the other consonants: sedia, coperta, porta.

 La sedia è rotta.